Georgia Hunter Bell

-Georgia Hunter Bell (née Bell; born 17 October 1993) is an English track and field athlete who competes as a middle distance runner, and in the duathlon.
-In 2024, she won a bronze medal at the 2024 Summer Olympics in the 1500 metres, running a new national record time.
+Georgia Hunter Bell (née Bell; born 17 October 1993) is an English track and field athlete who competes as a middle distance runner.
+She is the reigning World Indoor Champion and European Champion in the 1500 metres, having won the titles in a British indoor record time at the 2026 World Indoor Championships, and the 2026 European Championships respectively.
+She is also the reigning Commonwealth Games champion in the 800 metres from 2026, winning all three titles in the same season, in addition to the National title in the 800 metres, and a second place finish in the 1500 metres at the 2026 World Athletics Ultimate Championship.

+A promising junior runner who returned to the sport after a hiatus, she won a bronze medal in the 1500 m at the 2024 Summer Olympics, running a new national record time.
 That year, she also won the silver medal at the 2024 European Athletics Championships and became British national champion, indoors and outdoors, in the 1500 metres.
-She retained her national indoors title and won the UK national outdoors title over 800 metres in 2025, and won the silver medal at that distance at the 2025 World Championships.
+She retained her national indoors title and won the UK national outdoors title over 800 metres in 2025 and 2026, and won the silver medal over that distance at the 2025 World Championships.

 Early life

 Bell was a high-achieving junior competitor, winning the English Schools title at under-15 level over 800 metres, and clocking a time of 2:08.81, which placed her eighth on the UK all-time list.
 She also won silver in the same championships as an under-17 in 2009.
 She attended Cardinal Vaughan Memorial School and studied geography at the University of Birmingham.
 In 2015, after winning the BUCS (British Universities & Colleges Sport) indoor 800 metres title and silver at the England Athletics Under-23 Championships, she started at University of California, Berkeley.